deadlydog/AzureDevOps.WindowsScheduledTasks/src/MarketplaceReadMe.md

 - Multiple computers can be specified to easily run the task against all of them.
 - Supports connecting to remote computers via WinRM and optionally using [CredSSP][CredSspDocumentationUrl].

-## Target computer requirements
+## Requirements

-The computer that is or will be hosting the Windows Scheduled Task must meet the following minimum requirements:
+The computer that will be hosting the Windows Scheduled Task must meet the following minimum requirements:

 - Be running Windows 8 or Windows Server 2012 or higher ([the PowerShell cmdlets used by this task][PowerShellScheduledTasksDocumentationUrl] were introduced in these versions).

+If the Windows Scheduled Task is on a remote computer, it must also meet these requirements:

-- Have Windows Remote Management 3.0 or later installed (for remote computers, as Windows PowerShell uses WinRM to connect to remote computers).
+- Have Windows Remote Management 3.0 or later installed, as Windows PowerShell uses WinRM to connect to remote computers.
-- You may need to enable PowerShell Remoting on the remote computer by running `Enable-PSRemoting` from an administrator PowerShell command prompt on the remote computer (for remote computers).
+- You may need to enable PowerShell Remoting on the remote computer by running `Enable-PSRemoting` from an administrator PowerShell command prompt on the remote computer.

 For more information, [read Microsoft's documentation][PowerShellRemotingRequirementsDocumentationUrl].